 The restriction to minimal automata is without loss of generality: every profile has a minimal representing automaton.
+Moreover, this automaton is essentially unique.
+Accordingly, we treat a public strategy profile and its minimal representing automaton interchangeably.

 3. Almost-Public Monitoring